City of Albany

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local labour force individual income levels in the City of Albany in 2016 compared to Western Australia shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the City of Albany in 2016 compared to Western Australia shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).

-The major differences between the weekly income of the people in the local labour force in the City of Albany and Western Australia were:
+The major differences between the weekly income of the resident workers in the City of Albany and Western Australia were: